nhamlani101/Squarespace-Interview-App/README.md

 **Libraries Used:**
 - Twitter4J: Easier parsing of Twitter Search API
-- Piccase (by Square): Efficent way to load images in Android
+- Picasso (by Square): Efficent way to load images in Android